 - The provider understood the needs of their clients and improved services in response to those needs. - The facilities and premises were appropriate for the services delivered.
-The consultation / treatment room was located on the first floor accessed via stairs.
-Clients with reduced mobility could receive treatment at the sister site located in Long Eaton. - Equipment and materials needed for consultation, assessment and treatment were available at the time of clients attending for their appointment.
+The consultation / treatment room was on the first floor accessed via stairs. - Equipment and materials needed for consultation, assessment and treatment were available at the time of clients attending for their appointment.